kenaryn/quizz/README.md

 #quizz
-## url rewriting and Jenkins pipeline
+## url rewriting and Jenkins pipeline with local server